 - 1/4 tsp sea salt

-- Combine all ingredients into a large bowl with the exception of the avocado.
-Mix well.
+- Combine all ingredients into a large bowl (except avocado), mix well.

 Let us know in the comments if you tried this jalapeno guacamole and how you liked it!